curl/curl/docs/libcurl/opts/CURLOPT_CONNECTTIMEOUT_MS.md

 the connection phase.

 This option may cause libcurl to use the SIGALRM signal to timeout system calls on builds not using asynch DNS.
-In unix-like systems, this might cause signals to be used unless CURLOPT_NOSIGNAL(3) is set.
+In Unix-like systems, this might cause signals to be used unless CURLOPT_NOSIGNAL(3) is set.

 # DEFAULT